Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Results

 \subsection{Transient disturbances along the V1 trajectory}

 Let us focus first on the VLISM disturbances along the V1 trajectory.
-Since the crossing the HP in August 2012, V1 has recorded two main shock events (hereafter labeled \textit{V1-sh1} and \textit{V1-sh2}) and two pressure fronts (\textit{V1-pf1} and \textit{V1-pf2}) \citep[e.g., see Fig. 1 in ][]{burlaga2023} and Fig.~\ref{fig:data}.
+Since the crossing the HP in August 2012, V1 has recorded two main shock events (hereafter labeled \textit{V1-sh1} and \textit{V1-sh2}) and two pressure fronts (\textit{V1-pf1} and \textit{V1-pf2}) \citep[e.g., see Fig. 1 in ][]{burlaga2023} and our Fig.~\ref{fig:data}, which shows the magnetic field magnitude and direction both in the local RTN coordinate system and in the Sun-centered ecliptic J2000 coordinates.
+A comparison with one of our models is also provided and will be discussed below.
 Throughout this study, we adopt the same labeling convention for transients identified along the V2 and NH trajectories.
 When the context is clear, such as in the figures, we omit the spacecraft prefix.
+For all magnetic field analyses presented in this study, we used 48 s Voyager Interstellar Mission MAG data, processed with our own routines, through 2025 June 30 for V1 \citep{dataset-V1-48S-MAG-VIM} and through 2022 December 31 for V2 \citep{dataset-V2-48S-MAG-VIM}.

-Figure.~\ref{fig:ST_B_MF014_MF015} shows the space-time distributions of the magnetic field strength along the spatial trajectory of V1 over more than four solar cycles, for cases \texttt{A} (panel~a) and \texttt{B (panel~b)}, respectively.
+Figure~\ref{fig:ST_B_MF014_MF015} shows the space-time distributions of the magnetic field strength along the spatial trajectory of V1 over more than four solar cycles, for cases \texttt{A} (panel~a) and \texttt{B} (panel~b), respectively.
 In both models, data-driven BCs were applied after initializing the simulation with a statistically steady nominal solar cycle solution.
 The BCs start around 1995 and run until 2024.65.
 After that, the BCs automatically restart from 1980.65 (details given in App.~\ref{sec:appA2}).
 Given the high computational cost, this approach allows us to obtain two realizations (hereafter referred to as \texttt{r1} and \texttt{r2}) of the time interval of interest (2012–2025).
-The initial conditions for the second realization accounts for the self-consistently developed, large-scale dynamics of the heliosphere.
+The second realization accounts for the self-consistently developed, large-scale dynamics of the heliosphere.
 Overall, we have run six solar cycles.
 Consequently, the left and right panels of Fig.~\ref{fig:ST_B_MF014_MF015} represent different segments of a single continuous simulation, with the physical time represented on the horizontal axis.